AmedeeRoy/WaveLightGLS/README.md

 # WaveLightGLS

 Materials for the paper "Did the animal move?
-A cross-wavelet approach to geolocation data reveals year-round whereabouts of a resident seabird"
+A cross-wavelet approach to geolocation data reveals year-round whereabouts of a resident seabird" (in review)

 ## Description of the Repository